Semantic Relevance of Keywords

 These include the keyword generator module, the resource parser module, and the frequency calculator module to determine semantic relevance.
 The computer system can provide information via the network for display.
 The computer system has many processors coupled to the memory, communications interfaces, output devices (e.g., display units), and input devices.
 The processors can become part of the data processing system or the other components such as the keyword generator module, the resource parser module, the frequency calculator module, the keyword selector module, and the interface provider module.

-In the computer system, the memory may comprise any computer-readable storage media and may store computer instructions such as processor-executable instructions for implementing the various functionalities described herein for respective systems.
+In the computer system, the memory may comprise any computer-readable storage media.
+It may store computer instructions such as processor-executable instructions for implementing the various functionalities described here for respective systems.

-Referring to the system, the data processing system can include the memory to store information related to the availability of inventory of content units, reservations of content units, among others.
+Referring to the system, the data processing system can include memory to store information related to the availability of inventory of content units, reservations of content units, among others.
 The memory can include the database.
-The processors may get used to execute instructions stored in the memory and, in so doing, also may read from or write to the memory various information processed and or generated according to execution of the instructions.
+The processors may execute instructions stored in the memory and also may read from or write to the memory various information processed and or generated according to execution of the instructions.

 A lot of things have been happening to make SEO more semantic in addition to this move towards the semantic relevance of keywords.
 I’ve been adding to a post that I’ve been updating when new patents come out that is worth spending time with: What is Semantic SEO?